ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 ##### Arm Mbed Online Compiler

-The Mbed Online Compiler is our in-house IDE, and should be familiar to anyone who's been working with Mbed for a while.
+The Mbed Online Compiler is our in-house IDE and should be familiar to anyone who's been working with Mbed for a while.
 It switches the backing toolchain based on the architecture version as in the table below.

 | Architecture version | Compiler |
 |----                  |----           |